clickberry/images-api-nodejs/README.md

 # Dockerized Images API
 Images API micro-service on Node.js.
+The API is used for uploading arbitrary images to the S3 bucket.

 * [Architecture](#architecture)
 * [Technologies](#technologies)